 In fact, before attending the University of Minnesota for graduate school in geography, my undergraduate degree was actually in physics at Duke University, where the theoretical humanities also strongly shaped my worldview.
 Today, I am interested in different ways of knowing: through social theory, through quantitative approaches, as well as through sometimes finding productive synergies between them.

 I am delighted to have joined you all in Seattle a year ago.
 Thus far, I have offered Geog 270 (Development and Environment) and Geog 360/560 (Principles of GIS) twice.
 My graduate seminars have included Geog 571 (Critical Ecologies of Relational Becoming: Geographies after Nature and Society) in 2012 and Geog 521 (Hybrid Humanities: Critical, Digital, Geographical) in 2013.
-In the spring of 2013, I will be offering a 400-level undergrad course exploring geovisualization and analysis for life in a digital era, with more to come!
+In the spring of 2013, I offered Geog 495, a smaller intensive course on digital geographies, with special attention given to programming and interactive cartography.
+This summer, several colleagues and I are offering the Summer Institute in the Arts & Humanities, entitled: “Outbreak!
+Reimagining Death and Life, Disease and Health.”
+In 2013-2014, I plan to offer 360/560 in the Fall, 270 and 571 in the Winter, and 495 (to be renumbered!) in the Spring, with more to come!

 Current CV and email: lrb9 -at- uw -dot- edu